 National Domestic Violence Hotline advocates are available 24/7 for victims experiencing intimate partner violence, seeking resources or information, or questioning unhealthy aspects of their relationship.
-Support is also available to family members and friends concerned about a loved one.
-Contact the hotline 24/7 toll free at 800–799–7233, text “START” to 88788, or use their online chat.
+Support is also available for concerned loved ones.
+Contact the hotline 24/7 toll free at 800-799-7233, text “START” to 88788, or use their online chat.
 The hotline is funded in part by OVC.

 Emergency Transitional Pet Shelter Housing and Assistance Grant Program

 Many domestic violence shelters are not equipped to accommodate pets.
 This issue can potentially lead to victims delaying critical safety services because of concerns for their pet's welfare.
-To help address this gap, OVC made 6 awards of more than $2.2 million to support shelter and transitional housing services to victims of domestic violence and their companion animals in FY 2020.
-OVC has also begun making FY 2021 awards under this program.
+To help address this gap, OVC supports a program to enhance shelter and transitional housing services to victims of domestic violence and their companion animals.
+In FY 2022, OVC made 12 awards of nearly $2.7 million under this program.

 Domestic Violence and Housing Technical Assistance Consortium

 Domestic and sexual violence not only causes emotional and physical harm to victims, but it is also a major cause of homelessness.
 The Domestic Violence and Housing Technical Assistance Consortium supports direct service providers that assist survivors experiencing homelessness.
-Submit a technical assistance request to the Consortium for assistance to address the intersection of domestic violence, sexual assault, and homelessness in your community.
+Submit a technical assistance request to the Consortium for help addressing the intersection of domestic violence, sexual assault, and homelessness in your community.

 Safe Shelter Collaborative